LinkedInLearning/learning-github-actions-5977410/ch4_developing_custom_actions/04_01_plan_a_custom_action/README.md

 ## Summary

-We’ll walk through the five core elements required for a custom action:
+We’ll walk through the core elements required for a custom action:

 - A clear objective
 - A dedicated public repository
 - A Dockerfile to define the container runtime
 - A script to hold the action logic
+- Metadata file
-- Metadata (`action.yml`) and a README for documentation
+- README file for documentation

 This foundational plan sets the stage for the upcoming hands-on lessons.